 Ice Dam Steamers for Ice Dam Removal: 6 Facts on Effective Use

 If you’ve ever called one of those shrill ice dam companies, no doubt you got an earful of their opinions on other companies’ equipment – maybe including ours.
 We’d like to clear the air about a few claims they may have made about ice dam steamers and their proper use.

-We’ve removed ice dams for 20+ years and for thousands of homeowners across the US, but we hope our explanations stand on their own, so you can decide for yourself what’s a marketing ploy and what makes good sense.
+We’ve removed ice dams for 20+ years and for thousands of homeowners across the US.
+But we hope you’ll find that our explanations stand on their own.
+You can decide for yourself what’s a marketing ploy and what makes good sense.

 Fact 1: You can retrofit a pressure washer into a superior ice dam steamer.

 There was no such thing as an “ice dam steamer” 20 years ago, when some people – especially us! – started taking ice dams seriously.
-There wasn’t a market for them.
-These days you can buy one online for just under $4,000.
-But proper steamers didn’t exist in the Stone Age of ice dam removal.
+There wasn’t a market for steamers.
+These days you can buy one fully equipped online for just under $4,000.
+But proper steamers didn’t exist in that Stone Age of ice dam removal.

 So we had to ponder the most efficient, smartest way to get ice and snow off a roof – without damaging the roof.
 The answer we came up with was, of course, gentle steam.
-To get a machine that would allow us to do that we had to retrofit a pressure into a steamer.
+To get a machine that would allow us to do that, we had to retrofit a pressure into a steamer.
 Not an easy task, to say the least.

-A machine that doesn’t blast liquid H20 anymore isn’t a pressure-washer.
+A machine that doesn’t blast liquid H2O anymore isn’t a pressure-washer.
 If you make the water cold enough, and turn the pressure up high enough, you’re Mister Freeze and have a cool ice-gun to use against Batman.
-If you want to use your power for good, you go in the other direction and find a way to create enough heat and reduced pressure (and other proprietary alterations) and you’ve got yourself a completely customizable steam-gun.
-That’s what we did.
+Or, if you want to use your power for good, you go in the other direction and find a way to create enough heat and reduced pressure (and other proprietary alterations) and you’ve got yourself a completely customizable steam-gun.
+That’s exactly what we did.

 A caterpillar that matures and morphs eventually becomes a butterfly.
 If you see a pretty gold thing land on a flower in your garden, you probably don’t say “Oh look, a flying caterpillar.”
 It’s not the same critter anymore.

-That simple point seems lost on some Johnny-come-lately ice dam companies that haven’t removed ice dams for long enough to know that there’s more than one kind of steamer.
-They’ll say that we or other companies “use pressure washers,” which we do not.
-We custom-built steamers that they probably couldn’t build, and probably wouldn’t invest in even if they could.
+That simple point seems lost on Johnny-come-lately ice dam companies that haven’t removed ice dams for long enough to know that there’s more than one kind of steamer.
+They’ll claim that we or other companies “use pressure washers,” which we do not.
+We custom-built steamers that they probably couldn’t build, and almost certainly wouldn’t invest in even if they could.

-For the past 20 offseasons (each one spanning 8+ months of the year) we have invested time, money, and know-how into R&D and kaizen.
+For the past 20 off-seasons (each one spanning 8+ warmer months of the year) we have invested time, money, and know-how into R&D and kaizen.
 We dubbed the resulting ice dam steamer Steamzilla, the advantages of which you can read about here.
 Call us greedy, but we don’t sell them to other ice dam removal companies.
-We’d rather have our customers benefit from their effectiveness, as relieved homeowners across the country have.
+We’d rather have our customers benefit from their effectiveness, as thousands of relieved homeowners across the country have.

-Fact 2: An ice dam steamer with a trigger can be safer than one without.
+Fact 2: An ice dam steamer with a trigger IS safer than one without.

-A trigger serves as a safety measure on certain types of steamer.
+Among other things, a trigger serves as a safety measure on our fully customized steamers.

-When you’re on an icy roof you need to pause the flow of steam for a moment, and at the drop of a hat.
+When you’re on an icy roof, many times you need to pause the flow of steam for a moment, and sometimes at the drop of a hat.
 The more control your ice dam technician has, the better.
-Control allows him to make decisions about the best, safest, and fastest way to get snow and ice off your roof.
+Control allows him to make decisions about his safety and about the best, safest, and fastest way to get snow and ice off your roof.

-Off-the-shelf steamers can’t use triggers, because they are closed-loop systems that will go up in smoke if you try to control the flow of steam in that way.
+Off-the-shelf steamers can’t use triggers, because they are closed-loop systems that will go up in smoke if you try to reduce or stop the flow of steam – even if you have to.
 Our steamers are open-loop, so we can put triggers on our steamers without risking a meltdown.

 By the way, we do have steamers without triggers for the occasional customers who have strong feeling about that sort of thing.
-We know all about the propaganda spread by inexperienced and dishonest ice dam companies, so we keep trigger-less ice dam steamers in our trucks just in case.
+We know all about the propaganda spread by inexperienced and dishonest ice dam companies, so we often times keep trigger-less ice dam steam wands in our trucks just in case.
 It takes 3-5 seconds to swap from a triggered wand to a trigger-less wand.
 Although it would be pointless to request a trigger-less wand, all you need do is ask.
 Please just keep in mind that your request may result in a higher bill, because it could increase the number of hours we need to spend on your roof.
 In essence you’ll be limiting our ability to control the steam or pressure with precision.
 (For more info about triggers, see our FAQ.)